wouterpeere/GHEtool/README.md

   configurations configured withing GHEtool itself.)
 * _approximate_req_depth_: Sets the minimum and maximum fluid temperatures constant during sizing.
 Can cause significant speed improvements with a slight overestimation of the required depth.
+* _use_explicit_multipole_: True if the explict multipole method should be used, false if the method from pygfunction should be used.

 ### Simple example